-1. A person newly elected or appointed to the Board must complete an ethics training program that meets the ethics training requirements for public retirement system trustees and that includes training on this Policy, which shall be administered by the Executive Director or General Counsel within 90 calendar days after election or appointment.
+1. A person newly elected or appointed to the Board must complete an ethics training program that meets the ethics training requirements for public retirement system trustees and that includes training on this Policy and the Fraud, Waste, and Abuse Reporting Policy, that will be administered by the Executive Director or General Counsel within 90 calendar days after election or appointment.

 - 2. Bi-annually, Staff shall make available to the Board training that meets the State minimum educational training requirements for ethics training for public retirement system trustees.
 The Executive Director will provide ethics training as requested by members of the Board. - 3.
+Staff shall participate in annual ethics training which shall include training on this Policy and the Fraud, Waste, and Abuse Reporting Policy. - 3.4.
 Annually, Trustees and Key Staff shall acknowledge that they have read, understand and will comply with this Policy on the form set forth in Attachment G.